-- A significant decline in gross receipts is defined as the first quarter of 2020, for which an employer’s gross receipts are less than 50% of its gross receipts of the same calendar quarter in 2019.
-The significant decline ends when the calendar quarter in which gross receipts are more than 80% of gross receipts for the same calendar quarter in 2019.
+- A significant decline in gross receipts, which is defined as the first quarter of 2020 for which an employer’s gross receipts are less than 50% of its gross receipts of the same calendar quarter in 2019.
+The significant decline ends with the calendar quarter in which gross receipts are more than 80% of gross receipts for the same calendar quarter in 2019.

 For tax-exempt organizations under 501(c) of the tax code, the requirement to be partially or fully suspended applies to all operations of the organization.
 Tax-exempt organizations cannot use the gross receipts option for qualification, only the suspension rule.

-- Employers with less than 100 full-time employees during 2019 – Wages, including health care costs (up to $10,000 per employee), paid to any employee during the period operations were suspended or the period of the decline in gross receipts, regardless of whether or not the employees are providing services.
+- Employers with 100 or fewer full-time employees during 2019 – Wages, including health care costs (up to $10,000 per employee), paid to any employee during the period operations were suspended or the period of the decline in gross receipts, regardless of whether or not the employees are providing services.

 Employers can be immediately reimbursed for the credit by reducing their required deposits of payroll taxes, including federal income tax withholding, up to the amount of the allowable credit of $5,000 per employee.